interstellarfrog/interstellar/CONTRIBUTING.md

 //You should have received a copy of the GNU General Public License
 //along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-- If your not a big code writter you can still help by documenting code if you understand it or by cleaning up or writing documents

-## Code Requirements

 - Write all code possible in rust - I am trying to keep the github code usage close to 100% for rust, for assembly use `core::arch::asm!` or `core::arch::global_asm!`